-- 1 The revised Operations Procedures should be submitted if there are changes since the last issuance of the UA OP. - Note: UA operators with previously submitted Operations Manuals are requested to amend their Operations Manuals to Operations Procedures at the earliest opportunity, being a variation or renewal of the UA OP, after this AC is published. - 2 The current list of UA pilots, identifying their names, UAPL numbers and licence ratings, if not already included in the Operations Procedures. - 3 Records of any flight activities conducted over the past year. - 4 Records of maintenance conducted on the UA over the past year. - 5 Records of training attended by personnel involved in the UA operations for the past year. - 6 Summary of any UA incidents or accidents recorded in the past year. - 7 Overseas-based entities are required to submit an official letter of intent from a Singapore-based organisation that has engaged their services, stating the date/time and purpose of type(s) of operation to be conducted in Singapore.
-If the overseas-based operator is unable to provide a letter of intent or the date(s)/time(s) stated in the letter of intent do not fall within the next validity period, the UA OP will not be renewed.
+1 The revised Operations Procedures should be submitted if there are changes since the last issuance of the UA OP.

+Note: UA operators with previously submitted Operations Manuals are requested to amend their Operations Manuals to Operations Procedures at the earliest opportunity, being a variation or renewal of the UA OP, after this AC is published.

+- The current list of UA pilots, identifying their names, UAPL numbers and licence ratings, if not already included in the Operations Procedures. - 3 Records of any flight activities conducted over the past year. - 4 Records of maintenance conducted on each UA over the past year. - Note: Decommissioned UA should be removed from the Operator Permit. - Records of training attended by personnel involved in the UA operations for the past year. - 6 Summary of any UA incidents or accidents recorded in the past year. - 7 Overseas-based entities are required to submit an official letter of intent from a Singapore-based organisation that has engaged their services, stating the date/time and purpose of type(s) of operation to be conducted in Singapore.
+If the overseasbased operator is unable to provide a letter of intent or the date(s)/time(s) stated in the letter of intent do not fall within the next validity period, the UA OP will not be renewed.